Adegoke Steve Colson

 Iqua Colson Biography

 IQUA COLSON , Vocalist, Composer, Lyricist, Arts Administrator, Producer, Educator, has shared the stage with many of this era’s great artists.
 She was named a Vocal Talent Deserving Wider Recognition by Downbeat Magazine and has been recognized by Billboard Magazine for distinguished achievement as a lyricist.
-The international media has praised her placing her in the company of some of our finest known vocal innovators and stylists including Betty Carter, Ella Fitzgerald, Sarah Vaughan and Abbey Lincoln.
+The international media has praised her placing her in the company of some of our finest known vocal innovators and stylists including Betty Carter, Nina Simone, Sarah Vaughan and Abbey Lincoln.

-Iqua’s work as an artist has been discussed/reviewed in many languages and can be found in countless magazines, newspapers, periodicals, and in several books including: Black Women & Music, More than the Blues An Anthology of Essays/Interviews on several influential women in music including the great Leontyne Price.
-The Colsons’ band from the early 80’s was included in the prestigious Freedom, Rhythm and Sound Book / CDLP compilation from Soul Jazz Records, London, UK with music icons such as Maurice White, John Coltrane, SunRa, and Mary Lou Williams.
+A native of Chicago, Iqua met her future husband Adegoke Steve Colson when they were Piano Majors at the Northwestern University School of Music.
+As she was completing undergraduate studies at Chicago Musical College, she was voted into The Association for Advancement of Creative Musicians (AACM) a musicians’ collective that has influenced music internationally in the 20th and 21st Century.
+Steve was already a member.
+Iqua has headlined at some of the world’s largest Jazz Festivals sharing the stage in the U.S. and overseas with many great artists, collaborating most frequently with her decorated pianist/composer husband Steve Colson.
+Iqua has six recordings, one of which “Hope for Love” (a collaborative project with Steve) was nominated for a Grammy.
+Iqua’s work as an artist has been discussed/reviewed in many languages and can be found in countless periodicals, and in several books including: Black Women & Music, More than the Blues, an anthology of essays and interviews on several influential women in music including the great Leontyne Price.
+The Colsons’ band from the early 80’s was included in the prestigious Freedom, Rhythm and Sound Book / CD-LP compilation from Soul Jazz Records, London, UK with music icons such as Maurice White, John Coltrane, SunRa, and Mary Lou Williams.
 This collection/retrospective documented the influential and independent musicians who took control of their music in the late 60s and early 70s – the early roots of today’s “indie” movement.
-The Colsons
+The Colsons established their independent record label, Silver Sphinx, in 1979.
+The acclaimed exhibition, Soul of a Nation, featured the album cover and liner notes of Triumph!
+The exhibit opened 2017 at The Tate Modern in London and has toured extensively, including stops in the United States.

 Iqua Colson - Short Bio